Captain Chris Arnold

 We regret to inform the public that our beloved brother Captain Chris Arnold was killed by gunshot last night at his residence.
 This was not a line of duty death, but a suspect has been taken into custody.
-On Monday October 7, 2019 Chris would have been 59 years old.
-Please keep us and his family in your prayers as we work through this tragedy.
+On Monday, October 7, 2019 Chris would have been 59 years old.
+Please keep his family and us in your prayers as we work through this tragedy.

 Remarks from Sheriff Don Ash